tributech-solutions/tributech-docs/docs/common/_agent-companion-connect.md

 ![AgentCompanion - Connect 1](./img/agent-companion-connect-1.png)

-- After the SSH connection with the tunnel/port forwarding is established we ca connect to the DSK Edge Agent with the Agent-Companion.
+- After the SSH connection with the tunnel/port forwarding is established we can connect to the DSK Edge Agent with the Agent-Companion.
   (e.g. `http://localhost:5000`)
   ![AgentCompanion - Connect 2](./img/agent-companion-connect-2.png)